-n=0: Do not show any messages (except for errors).

-n=1: Show only messages of the front-end, like loading of modules.

-n=2: Show also messages of the back end, like loading intermediate files or generating Prolog target files.

-n=3: Show also messages related to loading Prolog files and libraries into the run-time systems and other intermediate messages and results.
+- n=0: Do not show any messages (except for errors). - n=1: Show only messages of the front-end, like loading of modules. - n=2: Show also invoked commands, e.g., to call the front end.
+Moreover, the initial expression of a computation together with its type is printed before it is evaluated, and the output of the evaluation is a bit more detailed. - n=3: Show also messages of the back end, like loading intermediate files or generating Prolog target files. - n=4: Show also messages related to loading Prolog files and libraries into the run-time systems and other intermediate messages and results.

-to be of type IO and the program should not import the module Unsafe.
-Furthermore, the allowed commands are eval, load, quit, and reload.
+Turn on the safe execution mode.
+In the safe execution mode, the initial goal is not allowed to be of type IO and the program should not import the module System.IO.Unsafe.
+Furthermore, only the commands eval, load, quit, and reload are allowed.
 This mode is useful to use PAKCS in uncontrolled environments, like a computation service in a web page, where PAKCS could be invoked by pakcs :set safe parser opts Define additional options passed to the front end of PAKCS, i.e., the parser program pakeshome/bin/pakes-frontend.
 For instance, setting the option has the effect that each Curry module to be compiled is transformed by the preprocessor command transcurry into a new Curry program which is actually compiled.